qdh-2002/Pose_Estimation_Horse/README.md

 ### Usage

 We based our experiments on [MMPose](https://github.com/open-mmlab/mmpose), a comprehensive toolbox for pose estimation.
-For details on how to install and use MMPose, please refer to its GitHub repository.
+For details on how to use MMPose, please refer to its GitHub repository.

 To install MMPose and its dependencies, follow these steps: